maticnetwork/dagger.js/README.md

 eth-dagger is library for dagger project written in node.js and browser.
 It uses dagger server to get realtime updates from Ethereum Network.

-eth-dagger.js is an Open Source Project.

 **About dagger**

-Dagger helps users to develop Ethereum DApps faster, user friendly and easy to use.
+Dagger helps users to develop Ethereum DApps faster and user friendly.
 For more information:

 * [Installation](#install)
 * [Example](#example)